Our curriculum is underpinned by our school values of 'Aspiration', 'Community' and 'Equity'.

-We want our learners at Brightlingsea Primary School to be “thoughtful, confident, healthy, responsible, conscientious, caring members of society who make a positive contribution to the community in which they live” (Brightlingsea Primary School Handbook, 2018).
-We want to give all children equal access to our curriculum irrespective of ability, race or gender and develop their understanding of issues such as other cultures and equal opportunities through all areas of our curriculum.
+We want our learners at Brightlingsea Primary School to be, “thoughtful, confident, healthy, responsible, conscientious, caring members of society who make a positive contribution to the community in which they live”, (Brightlingsea Primary School Handbook, 2021).
+We want to give all children equal access to our curriculum, irrespective of ability, race or gender and develop their understanding of issues such as other cultures and equal opportunities through all areas of our curriculum.
 We therefore want our curriculum to be designed in a way which, whilst meeting the statutory requirements of the National Curriculum, has PSHCE at its core in order to promote the desired skills.
-Our curriculum is designed with this in mind – to instil a focus of being active and engaged in learning through the way in which the curriculum is devised and delivered.
+Our aspirational curriculum is designed to provide equity for all and to instil a sense of community.

-We believe that not all children learn best in the same way (most commonly grouped into visual, auditory and kinaesthetic learners) and that different styles of learning suit different children.
-Consequently, we endeavour to offer our learners with a variety of learning style techniques which will appeal to all children.
+We believe that different styles of learning suit different children; consequently, we provide equity for our learners through a variety of learning styles.
 Additionally, we encourage children to be aware of the style in which they learn best, to help them to take ownership of their learning and eventually allow them to apply appropriate techniques to their own independent study.

 We believe that as the sole primary school in Brightlingsea, we are responsible for nurturing a love for our town, its history and its environment, drawing on local businesses and services as much as possible.
-We aim for children to make regular visits to their local area throughout their time with us, to places of interest and community hubs.
+We aim to enrich our curriculum through regular visits to their local area, to places of interest and community hubs.
 These experiences will act as pivotal learning points to enhance the curriculum for all children.

-We know that, as they get older, our children are going to be experiencing a rapidly changing climate.
+We know, that as they get older, our children are going to be experiencing a rapidly changing climate.
 They will need to be able to engage fully with new concepts, challenge their previously held beliefs and question ideas with confidence, within an evolving society.
 It is no longer enough for our children to be passive learners, who sit quietly waiting to be told what they need to know.
-We want our children to have a passion for learning which is centred on an intrinsic desire to learn.
-Where play, open-ended investigations and problem solving leads the learner to a deepened level of understanding.
+We want our children to have a passion for learning.
+We will teach children how to be cooperative learners who aspire to achieve.
+Outdoor learning, purposeful play, open-ended investigations and problem solving will foster necessary life-long learning skills.

-Please click on each year group below to find out more about what the children are doing.
+Please click on the subject below to find out more about each one.